Tuesday, August 25, 2009

 TORAH: Abolished, replaced or fulfilled?

-For those who don't know, Torah is the first five books of the "OT" and means "
+For those who don't know, Torah is the first five books of the "OT" and means "law, direction, instruction".
+You may now go and sit in the corner.

 Here's a creative little anecdote which asks of us a question which, at some point in our faith walk, needs answering.
 I give a very big hat-tip to Judah Himango for his work on this, I happen to think it's brilliant.
 I've added my own spin in parts.